Hardiness Zone: 7a

 Joanne from Whitestone, NY

 If you don't have much time or don't have a green thumb try growing sunflowers.
 They area very easy to grow and fast growing.
 This one is in an old cast iron pot on my porch.
 They come in a large variety of colors.
 I purchased my seeds from eBay.
-I also put in some broken pieces of vintage pottery for drainage and color.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.